AyanWasTaken/KNA-localDB/README.md

-# KNA-localDB
+# KNA LocalDB

-KNA localDB is a kind of database to store data on the users computer locally in one place.
+**KNA localDB is a kind of database to store data on the users computer locally in one place.**